sergii-nosachenko/recipes-web-app-project/README.md

 ### Basic rules

-1. Your app needs to have 3 db tables:
+1. Your app needs to have 3 DB tables:
   - `Users` table:
     - Name
     - Email